 By failing to prepare, you are preparing to fail.
 (Benjamin Franklin)

 Different job levels require different responsibilities and minimum qualifications.
 Different companies establish different expectations to filter candidates who fit well with their cultures.
-Whatever situation is, here are 5 factors that may have an influence on your way looking for a job:
+Whatever situation is, here are 5 factors that will have big influence on your way looking for a job:

 Personal projects: Anything like hobby projects, side projects or open-source projects will count.
 These make you stand out from the rest.
-Invest on these as soon as possible, especially fresh graduates who don’t have previous working experiences.
+Invest on these as soon as possible, especially fresh graduates who don’t have commercial experience yet.

-Former employers: Who doesn’t like a candidate previously worked at Google or Facebook (Unless companies don’t have enough money to pay 🤑)!
+Former employers: Who doesn’t like a candidate previously worked at Google or Facebook (unless they don’t have enough money to pay you 🤑)!
 Having a list of former prestigious employers (relative to your market) will give you a huge advantage position in the interview process.

-Interviewing skills: Competition at prestigious companies is fierce with thousands applications from good engineers around the world.
+Interviewing skills: Competition at prestigious companies is fierce with thousands applications from top engineers around the world.
 You need extra gear like interview skills to be the chosen one.

 You may have heard stories people somehow got a decent job by luck with tips and tricks, focusing solely on problem solving skills.
 But at the end of the day, you’ll be working with these technologies day in and day out, being a decent engineer is always your north star.

 There are many self-taught frontend developers these days who don’t have time to learn computer science fundamentals properly.
 It’s okay as long as you can do the job and make enough money for your life.
-But it doesn’t mean it’s safe to skip this, I mean it’s a shame to call yourself a software engineer who doesn’t know about computer science.
+But it doesn’t mean it’s safe to skip this, I mean it’s not cool to call yourself a software engineer when you don’t know much about computer science.

 HTML: Quite easy to pick up, not any fancy things here.
-Expected to know at least available HTML elements, how DOM works, Semantic HTML and HTML web storage.
+Expected to know at least available HTML elements, how DOM works, semantic HTML, web storage, etc.

-CSS: Learn proper raw CSS, how CSS engine works and Responsive Web Design.
-You may only use CSS frameworks all the time but a frontend engineer doesn’t know to layout using raw CSS seems a bit shamed to me.
-Check css-tricks to cover event more.
+CSS: Learn proper raw CSS, how CSS engine works, and Responsive Web Design.
+You may only use CSS frameworks all the time but a frontend engineer doesn’t know to layout using raw CSS seems unqualified.

-React: (or Vue/Angular) Just pick one and never look back, knowing only one is going to be just fine.
+React: (or any other web framework) Just pick one and never look back, knowing only one is going to be just fine.
 Pick the exact one your dream company is using would be a huge advantage.

 There are many more web technologies to learn that I can’t cover here.
-Check frontend roadmap for the exhausted list.
+Check frontend roadmap for the exhaustive list.
 The more you know, the more advantages you have compare to other candidates.